gpulkit96/CFD_A_library/README.md

 # CFD_A_library
 An automated library software to catalogue books and efficiently displays its details.

-It is implemented in Django Framework and MySql database is used.
+It is implemented in Django Framework and MySql database is used.Goodreads Api is used for book description, review, rating and book cover.
+Reminder Mail is send when a book is due.

 ## Install